Francia Márquez

-Francia Elena Márquez Mina (born 1 December 1981) is a Colombian human-rights and environmental activist and lawyer, who is the 13th and current Vice President of Colombia.
-She was born in Yolombó, a village in the Cauca Department.
+Francia Elena Márquez Mina (born 1 December 1981) is a Colombian politician who is the 13th and current Vice President of Colombia since 2022.
+She was born in Yolombó, a village in the Suárez municipality in Cauca Department.
 She first became an activist at 13, when construction of a dam threatened her community.
-After taking office, she became the first Afro-Colombian vice president in the country's history.
+On taking office, she became the first Afro-Colombian vice president in the country's history.
 She is also the second woman to hold the post, after Marta Lucía Ramírez.

 In August 2020, Márquez announced her candidacy in the 2022 Colombian presidential election and sought the nomination for the Historic Pact for Colombia coalition.
 She was later chosen by the coalition's nominee, Gustavo Petro, to be his running mate.
+In 2023 she was also appointed as Minister for Equality and Equity.

 In 2018, she was awarded the Goldman Environmental Prize for her work to stop illegal gold mining in her community of La Toma and for her community organising.
 Márquez led a protest march of 80 women who trekked 560 kilometres (350 miles) to the capital city of Bogotá, and demanded the removal of all illegal miners from their community.
 In 2019, the BBC listed Francia Márquez on their 100 Women list for that year.

-Personal life
+Early life

-Márquez was born on 1 December 1981, in the village of Yolombó, located in the Suárez municipality of the Cauca department.
-Her parents are miners, although her mother is also a farmer and midwife.
-Márquez described her childhood as "marked by spending time at my maternal grandparents' house, another time with my mother and the rest with my paternal grandparents".
+Francia Elena Márquez Mina was born on 1 December 1981, in the town of Yolombó, a part of the municipality of Suárez, Cauca.

-Márquez is an agricultural technician graduate from the National Learning Service of Colombia.
-In 2020 she obtained a law degree from the University of Santiago de Cali.